sinorichard/Paper_list/README.md

 4. Earthuake Shakes Twitter Users: Real-time Event Detection by Social Sensors

 5. Filtering and Polarity Detection for Reputation Management on Tweets
+6. Fake news detection on social media using geometric deep learning
+7. Unsupervised fake news detection on social media: A generative approach
+8. FakeBERT: Fake news detection in social media with a BERT-based deep learning approach